Geography: Remote sensing

 Remote sensing is the art, science, and technology of obtaining information about Earth's features from measurements made at a distance.
 Remotely sensed data can be either passive, such as traditional photography, or active, such as LiDAR.
 A variety of platforms can be used for remote sensing, including satellite imagery, aerial photography (including consumer drones), and data obtained from hand-held sensors.
 Products from remote sensing include Digital elevation model and cartographic base maps.
 Geographers increasingly use remotely sensed data to obtain information about the Earth's land surface, ocean, and atmosphere, because it: (a) supplies objective information at a variety of spatial scales (local to global), (b) provides a synoptic view of the area of interest, (c) allows access to distant and inaccessible sites, (d) provides spectral information outside the visible portion of the electromagnetic spectrum, and (e) facilitates studies of how features/areas change over time.
 Remotely sensed data may be analyzed independently or in conjunction with other digital data layers (e.g., in a geographic information system).
-Remote sensing aids in land use, land cover (LULC) mapping, by helping to determine both what is naturally occurring on a piece of land and what human activities are taking place on it.
+Remote sensing aids in land use and land cover (LULC) mapping by helping determine what is naturally occurring on a piece of land and what human activities are taking place there.

 Geostatistics

-Geostatistics deal with quantitative data analysis, specifically the application of a statistical methodology to the exploration of geographic phenomena.
+Geostatistics deals with quantitative data analysis, specifically the application of a statistical methodology to the exploration of geographic phenomena.
 Geostatistics is used extensively in a variety of fields, including hydrology, geology, petroleum exploration, weather analysis, urban planning, logistics, and epidemiology.
-The mathematical basis for geostatistics derives from cluster analysis, linear discriminant analysis and non-parametric statistical tests, and a variety of other subjects.
+The mathematical basis for geostatistics derives from cluster analysis, linear discriminant analysis, and non-parametric statistical tests, and a variety of other subjects.
 Applications of geostatistics rely heavily on geographic information systems, particularly for the interpolation (estimate) of unmeasured points.
-Geographers are making notable contributions to the method of quantitative techniques.
+Geographers are making notable contributions to quantitative methods.

 Qualitative methods

 Qualitative methods in geography are descriptive rather than numerical or statistical in nature.
 They add context to concepts, and explore human concepts like beliefs and perspective that are difficult or impossible to quantify.
 Human geography is much more likely to employ qualitative methods than physical geography.
-Increasingly, technical geographers are attempting to employ GIS methods to qualitative datasets.
+Increasingly, technical geographers are attempting to employ GIS methods on qualitative datasets.